Professor Jane Duckett

 Prof Duckett's early research on the Chinese state under market reform included a book-length study, The Entrepreneurial State in China (Routledge, 1998).
 Since then, her research has been concerned with Chinese public policy.
 She has argued through studies of social welfare, poverty, unemployment and health policies, that the politics behind them and their enormous redistributive consequences made them central to the Chinese state’s post-Mao marketising project.
 Her monograph, The Chinese State’s Retreat from Health: Policy and the Politics of Retrenchment (Routledge, hdbk 2011; pbk 2013) drew on comparative political theory to explain the Chinese state’s retrenchment in health care provision between the 1980s and 2003.
 She co-edited (with Beatriz Carrillo), China’s Changing Welfare Mix: Local Perspectives (Routledge, 2011), a book that investigated China’s evolving social welfare provision.
 She has also published papers on the Chinese media's reporting of health reform, on public participation in policymaking in China, on how health care provision contributes to the Chinese Communist Party regime's legitimacy and on the influence of international ideas on domestic Chinese policy making.

 Her most recent project, 'COVID-19: Understanding the Chinese Government's Containment Measures and their Societal Impacts,' was funded by the UK's National Institute for Health Research and the Medical Research Council.
-Based on that project, she published an article (written together with Meixuan Chen and William Wang) on China's handling of the COVID-19 Pandemic, in The Conversation on 10 May, 2022.
-She is currently researching the social policy implications of the Chinese Communist Party's 'common prosperity' agenda.
+Articles from that project include a piece co-authored with Meixuan Chen and William Wang on China's handling of the COVID-19 Pandemic.
+She is currently researching the Chinese Communist Party's 'common prosperity' agenda.

 Able to comment for the media on